latex3/latex3.github.io/_includes/_papers/paper_2020-FMi-UFi-CAR-tagged-pdf-feasibility.md

 > PDF with minimal manual intervention.
 >   It explains in detail both the
 > project goals and the tasks that need to be undertaken, concluding
 > with a detailed project plan.
-It is our blueprint for for how we
+It is our blueprint for how we
 > think the project should be undertaken.
 >
 > The Introduction contains an overview of the beneﬁts of the